 I was so proud of that letter!
 I showed my wife and kids (they were unimpressed–“Who’s this guy?”).
 I told my friends, etc.

 Anyway, it turned out that my copywriting business started taking off after that and I never needed to use Tom’s letter.
 Maybe it just gave me the confidence I needed.
-Although I never got a full-time copywriting job at an ad agency, I was later worked for a while as the Vice-President of a little boutique ad agency on Madison Avenue but quickly had to get back to my real passion, freelance copywriting and marketing.
+Although I never sought a full-time copywriting job at an ad agency, I later worked for a while as the Vice-President of a little boutique ad agency on Madison Avenue but quickly had to get back to my real passion, freelance copywriting and marketing.

 I will never forget Tom.
 He was a brilliant ad man who had a great career, as you can read in his obit (link below).
 But above all else, Tom was a GOOD man.
 He made a profound difference in my life and I will forever be grateful for that.
 Thank you Tom.